radionets-project/radionets/README.md

 * `radionets_evaluation <...>`
   This script is used to evaluate the performance of the trained deep learning models.

 Default configuration files can be found in the examples directory.
+Additionally, the examples directory contains jupyter notebooks, which show an example analysis pipeline and the corresponding commands.

 ## Structure of the Repository